 They were also once the sole tyre supplier to MotoGP, until the end of 2015.
 Firestone, a subsidiary of Bridgestone, has been the sole tyre provider to the IndyCar Series since 2000.

 The company has some 180 manufacturing plants and R&D facilities in 26 countries and sells its products in more than 150 countries.
-In Australia, Bridgestone enjoys a solid reputation - it was announced this year as the Reader’s Digest Most Trusted Tyre Brand, for the sixth year in a row!
+In Australia, Bridgestone enjoys a solid reputation - in 2019 it was announced as the Reader’s Digest Most Trusted Tyre Brand, for the sixth year in a row!